 Hold onto Your Paystub

-You should hold onto those paystubs throughout the year.
-Employers are required to provide forms with all the pay and deduction information at the end of the year.
+Now, that you've understood what is a paystub, you should hold onto those paystubs throughout the year.
+Employers are required to provide forms with all the pay and deduction information at the end of each year.
 However, sometimes these forms get lost, delayed or mishandled.